rana-ans/flask-inventory-management/README.md

 STRAIGHT TO PAPER (WHICH IS NOT RECOMMENDED - STAY GREEN)

 #################################
-DEVELOPED IN PYTHON - FLASK
+DEVELOPED IN PYTHON - FLASK - MySQL
 USED HTML TEMPLATES, CSS AND JAVASCRIPT.
 #################################